jmeile/JMMidiBassPedalController/README.md

   To do so, run this command:

   `pip install --upgrade setuptools`

+- Alternativelly to all **pip** commands, you can also use the **requirements.txt** file as follows:

+`pip install -r requirements.txt`

+All the python dependencies will be installed automatically.
+Since it is an easy way of doing it, you may not get the latest versions.

 - MIDI USB interface, for example the [M-Audio Uno USB cable](https://www.m-audio.com/products/view/uno)